Secretly healthy birthday cake batter ice cream, with no eggs or dairy!

 I had the privilege of babysitting two adorable little girls last night, and I brought my Vitamix.

-That being said, I had the rare opportunity (rare because I pretty much stopped babysitting after high school) to babysit for these little angels last night and *gasp* actually found myself having a ton of fun!
-Maybe it helped that no one made me play the daddy.
+That being said, I had the rare opportunity (rare because I pretty much stopped babysitting after high school) to babysit for these little angels last night and actually found myself having fun!

 I got the cake batter ice cream (or birthday cake ice cream) idea from my popular Cake Batter Milkshakes.